hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * Rolling window has fixed size, expading window collects all the observations within the specified time range, so the window size of expanding window is not fixed

 * Methods to Convert to Stationary ts
-  * The reason we want to make the ts stationary before applying a model is because, bias & errors, accuracy and metrics will vary over time
+  * The reason we want to make the ts stationary before applying a model is because, bias & errors, accuracy and metrics will vary over time for non-stationary ts
   * Each stationary testing method has its focus and limitation, not all of them test both mean and variance change along the time, so better to know the limitation to decide which to use
   * I often use both Augumented Dickey-Fuller (ADF) and KPSS to check stationary, [see this example][3]
     * ADF checks differencing stationary, which based on the idea of differencing to transform the original ts